JakubSmid/SlicerSEEG/README.md

 - [ ] fix error when extending the curve outside of the image / moving the electrode outside of the image

 # Finalization
+- [x] add parameters into the parameter node and check scene saving
 - [ ] remove step-by-step, add event on run all click
 - [ ] create tooltip help
 - [ ] add module description, help and acknowledgement
 - [ ] evaluate differences against GT
+- [ ] icon

+# Testing
+- [ ] prepare dataset
+- [ ] apply dummy affine transform
+- [ ] estimate bolt tip as extrapolation of the first and last contact and apply additional random translation away from the axis
+- [ ] evaluation script
+- [ ] batch loading (as a test function?)